shylton/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

     if s:
         lines.append(s.upper())
     else:
-        break;
+        break

 for sentence in lines:
     print(sentence)
 ```
 </details>

-### Question 10
+### Question 10 - Level 2
-Level 2

-Question:
-Write a program that accepts a sequence of whitespace separated words as input and prints the words after removing all duplicate words and sorting them alphanumerically.
+Write a program that accepts a sequence of whitespace separated words as input and prints the words sorted and without duplicates.
 Suppose the following input is supplied to the program:
 hello world and practice makes perfect and hello world again
 Then, the output should be: